pranav-acharya/AxisBankHackathon/readme.txt

 Part 2:
 autoDealers.py scrapes the data from the justDial database, and also queries alexa.com to get the alexa score for that particular website (if it exists for that particular dealer).
 If it doesn't exist, it gets the default scores

-Below is the mapping of the features which gives an overview of how the required features are achieved which would be used to model the trustworthyness of the dealer and give him a rank.
+Below is the mapping of the features which gives an overview of how the required features are achieved which would be used to model the bank’s dealer strategy.
 (In order, as found in the CSV)

 dealer_name